 Visualizing cluster data in Grafana.

-Datadog provides very full-featured graphs and dashboards with great performance.
+Datadog provides a whole bunch of graphs.
 Like Grafana, there are many widgets to create any dashboard you could think of.
-The tagging system is great and the query language is very robust.
+The tagging system is useful and the query language is robust.
 Datadog also comes with preset Kubernetes dashboards.